COSalinas/readme-generator/README.md

   To install necessary dependencies, run the following command:

   ```
-  npm i
+  npm 1
   ```

   ## Usage

-  N/A

-  ## License

-  This project is licensed under the MIT license.
+  This repo is for generating readme.md files.

   ## Contributing

-  N/A
+  undefined

   ## Tests